Skip to contents

 \[ ratio-to-average = p_{ij}/\mu_j \]

-• t-value test: The ratio of the deviation of an individual price observation from the average reference quantity price for the product and the standard deviation of the product.
-To pass the test, the ratio must be 2.0 or less (any value greater than 2.0 is suspect because it falls outside the 95 percent confidence interval).
+T-value test: The ratio of the deviation of an individual price observation from the average reference quantity price for the product and the standard deviation of the product.
+To pass the test, the ratio must be 2.0 or less in absolute terms; any value greater than 2.0 is suspect because it falls outside the 95 percent confidence interval.

 \[ t-val = (p_{ij} - \mu_{P_j}) / \sigma_{P_j} \]

-• Individual price quotes that do not pass these tests are flagged in the price observation table.
-The two statistics are implemented in the OECD price statistics package OECD_SPPP.
-The price observation table is generated with the function valid_pot(), which calls valid_r2a and valid_tval.
+Individual price quotes that do not pass these tests are flagged in the Price Observation Table.
+The price observation table is generated with the function valid_pot().

 Example using UK CPI microdata